 While many older adults may opt for pet interactions, such as visiting dog or cat cafés or volunteering, pet ownership could be appealing for individuals still able to care for an animal.

-Pets provide aging adults numerous perks including companionship that could ease the pain of isolation.
+Pets provide numerous perks, including companionship, that could ease the pain of isolation.
 Experts advise older adults to carefully consider the type of pet to adopt to ensure it is a good match.

 According to the non-profit North American therapy animal organization Pet Partners, the Human Animal Bond Research Institute (HABRI) and Home Instead, here are a few considerations for aging adults who want to adopt a pet: